Recovery Conversations: A Q&A with Andrea Kelly

 **Content warning: This is one person’s story; everyone will have unique experiences in recovery and beyond.
 Some stories may mention eating disorder thoughts, behaviors, and symptoms.
 Please use your discretion when reading and speak with your support system as needed.

 Andrea Kelly is a transformational coach and writer who also has a background in real estate.
 After many years of struggling silently with anorexia and bulimia, she has found freedom in the last few years.
 She shares her eating disorder story in Fear Less: Transforming Fear into Courage within Relationships, Career, Society, and Self, available for preorder now.
-Find her blog at yourbestbeing.com and follow her on Instagram @andreakellylove.
+Follow her on Instagram @andreakellylove.

 Recovery Conversations is a question-and-answer series that shares voices and stories of eating disorder recovery.
 In this post, Andrea Kelly describes the ways fear presented itself in her eating disorder and how she learned to confront it in recovery.